ankitsrivastava637/AffinityAnswers-Code/README.md

 3. The stopwords used for text cleaning should be limited, as removing stopwords like 'not' might change the context of sentence, if a more robust analysis is done through a different way.
 4. The program doesn't takes into consideration of any spelling/grammatical errors in tweets or racial words.
 5. Only csv files are used for tweets file and racial word file.
-Not adjustment for json file/text file, etc.
+No adjustment for json file/text file, etc in the program.